vitovt/redrectangle/README.md

 This project is open source and available under the [MIT License](LICENSE).

 ## Acknowledgements
 This tool was inspired by the educational practices of the early '90s, specifically designed to aid in self-learning and testing without prematurely revealing answers.
 We aim to keep this educational tradition alive in the digital age.
+Sometimes it is still more effective
 ```